CopenhagenToLondon/Knowledgebase/1. Quantitative Finance/Introduction.md

 Here is a list of trading strategies for low frequency trading

 **Mean reversion**\
 These strategies focus on the general market property of mean reversion.

 **Trend following**\
 These strategies focus on the occasions where markets or assets trend upwards or downwards.

 **Pairs trading**\
 These strategies focus on the occasions where two strongly correlated markets or assets diverge.

 **Momentum**\
 These strategies focus on the occasions where markets or assets gain momentum in an upwards or downwards direction.

+**Breakout**\
+These strategies focus on the occasions where assets breakout of a previous limit.
+Such as a previous market cap.

 **Market-neutral**\
 These strategies focus on ...